sitemap

 Based on the belief that the development of supply chain management will lead to mutual prosperity between our business partners and JSR Group, we have established the JSR Group CSR/Sustainable Procurement Policy and ask our suppliers to comply with 36 items representing six areas.

-Furthermore, in FY2021, in order to further share the needs of society and JSR Group's philosophy, we began collecting acknowledgement of receipt from suppliers with regard to the JSR Group's CSR/Sustainable Procurement Policy and Human Rights Policy.
-We hold briefings for purchasing managers at each of our business sites, including overseas Group companies, and work Groupwide to achieve a 100% collection rate.
+Furthermore, in FY2021, in order to further share the needs of society and JSR Group’s philosophy, we collected acknowledgement of receipt from suppliers with regard to the JSR Group’s CSR/Sustainable Procurement Policy and Human Rights Policy.
+We held briefings for purchasing managers at each of our business sites, including overseas Group companies, and work Groupwide to achieve a 100% collection rate.
 As of the end of FY2022, the collection rate was 90%.
-Going forward, we will focus efforts on encouraging responses from overseas Group companies, which have relatively low collection rates.
+Going forward, we will continue to encourage responses from suppliers of overseas Group companies, which have relatively low collection rates.

 3. Supply Chain Management Initiatives